dominikamann/ShellyRGBW_With_ShellyBLUERCButton4_BLE_ONLY/README.md

-# ShellyRGBW with ShellyBLU RC Button 4 — BLE-Only Local Control
+# ShellyRGBW (and other Shelly Devices) with ShellyBLU RC Button 4 — BLE-Only Local Control

 Control your Shelly RGBW device completely locally, without Internet or WiFi, using Bluetooth and a Shelly BLU RC Button 4.